Meredith Lake: Career

-Lake's 2018 book The Bible in Australia: A Cultural History, which looks at the impact of the Bible on Australia, won the Australian History prize at the 2019 Prime Minister's Literary Awards and the NSW Premier's History Awards, the Non-Fiction award at the 2020 Adelaide Festival Awards for Literature, and was the 2018 Australian Christian Book of the Year and the 2019 Council for the Humanities Arts and Social Sciences book of the year.
-The judges of the Prime Minister's award said the book "presents, for the first time, a thorough examination of the broad cultural, political, and historical context that Christianity and the Bible have played in Australia since 1788" and called Lake's writing "lively, energetic and highly accessible."
+Lake's 2018 book The Bible in Australia: A Cultural History, which looks at the impact of the Bible on Australia, won the Australian History Prize at the 2019 Prime Minister's Literary Awards, the NSW Premier's History Award, and the Non-Fiction award at the 2020 Adelaide Festival Award for Literature, and was the 2018 Australian Christian Book of the Year and the 2019 Council for the Humanities Arts and Social Sciences Book of the Year.
+The judges of the Prime Minister's Award said the book "presents, for the first time, a thorough examination of the broad cultural, political, and historical context that Christianity and the Bible have played in Australia since 1788" and called Lake's writing "lively, energetic and highly accessible."

-Since January 2019, Lake has presented the ABC Radio National program "Soul Search" about faith and spirituality.
+Since January 2019, Lake has presented the ABC Radio National program Soul Search about faith and spirituality.
 She has also appeared on ABC TV and community radio stations as well as guest-hosting the TV program Compass.
-In April 2021, she gave the annual May McLeod lecture at the United Theological College in Sydney.
+In April 2021, she gave the annual May McLeod Lecture at the United Theological College in Sydney.